-Bertha was supposedly born in Worcester, Massachusetts but there is no record there.
+Bertha was born in Worcester, Massachusetts.
+The birth certificate does not list a name for the baby, just the parent's names.
 Her brother John Wilhelm Benson was born in Worcester in 1907.

 Bertha is in the top row, fourth from the left

 After the death of her father, her mother took the children to Sweden.
 They returned to the United States in the summer of 1917 and early 1919.
 After the visits they went back to Sweden.